Temporary Intermediate Program Evaluator

 To be considered, a candidate must:

-- have completed or be enrolled in a graduate degree program in the social sciences, public policy, applied economics, law, business administration, or a closely related field;
+- have completed, or be within one semester of completing, a graduate degree program in the social sciences, public policy, applied economics, law, business administration, or a closely related field;*

-- have computer skills, including experience using word processing, spreadsheet, database, and statistical software (e.g., MS Word, Excel, and Access, SPSS or equivalent), internet browser and search tools, and e-mail;
+- have computer skills, including experience using word processing, spreadsheet, database, and statistical software (e.g., MS Word, Excel, Powerpoint and Access, SPSS or STATA), internet browser and search tools, and e-mail;

 - be able to organize data and perform quantitative analyses; and